in April and May

 Don’t underestimate the importance of flights when deciding when and where to charter.
 Finding the most affordable dates for your preferred destination, or the most affordable destination for your preferred dates, is a big cost factor in getting the best overall value for your sailing trip.

 The points mentioned in deciding when to charter can naturally lead you to particular destinations, but there are number of other factors to consider.

 Local costs – in the Mediterranean it is worth considering moorings fees.
 In Western Med and Croatia you should budget around €50-60 per night.
-Greece and Turkey you can largely avoid paying any mooring fees.
-Caribbean and exotic destinations whilst you will still pay for marinas, you typically end up anchoring for free, or taking a mooring buoy for €20-30.
+In Greece and Turkey you can largely avoid paying any mooring fees.
+For the Caribbean and exotic destinations, while you will still pay for marinas, you typically end up anchoring for free, or taking a mooring buoy for €20-30.